Garston Empire

 Garston Empire has been on the Theatres at Risk Register since 2009 when bingo closed and the building fell vacant.

-While the bingo owner had been sympathetic to the idea of retaining the building and re-opening it as a theatre for the local community, in November 2020, they sold the building to a developer, Dam Group UK Property Ltd. It was subsequently sold again to Garston Project Ltd, which it is understood has since gone bankrupt and as of December 2022, the building is once again up for sale.
+While the bingo owner had been sympathetic to the idea of retaining the building and re-opening it as a theatre for the local community, in November 2020, they sold the building to a developer, Dam Group UK Property Ltd. It was subsequently sold again to Garston Project Ltd who continue to be the owners.
 Changes to permitted development rights introduced in November 2020 means that planning permission would now be needed for the demolition of the building, but we continue to be concerned that the building will be lost to commercial redevelopment.

 The red-walled auditorum of Garston Empire in bingo useTheatre potential